devzelix/cultist-registration-frontend/README.md

-# 🎨 Cultor Registration Frontend
+# 🎨 Carabobo Cultors Information System Frontend

-Web application for registering cultors and artists in the Secretariat Of Culture Of Carabobo.
+Web application for registering cultors in the Secretariat Of Culture Of Carabobo.
 Built with React and TypeScript, using TailwindCSS for styling and custom validations for each form field.

 ## Table of Contents